Semiclassical limit of Liouville Field Theory: Semiclassical limit of LFT with heavy matter insertions

 Note our definition together with \eqref{bouchesource} imply that

 We define $Y_\gamma$ to be a shifted version of the field $X$,

 We have

-The usual Girsanov tricks helps us to control the last term: the tilt shifts $X$ by an amount $T/\gamma$ (cf. \eqref{guivarch}) and has the effect of centering $Y$.
+The usual Cameron-Martin tricks helps us to control the last term: the tilt shifts $X$ by an amount $T/\gamma$ (cf. \eqref{guivarch}) and has the effect of centering $Y$.
 Similarly to \eqref{laudrup} and \eqref{toefting}, we have (OK)

 and

 which yields

 and the last expectation converges towards a constant.
 This gives the exact asymptotic expression of the Laplace transform at exponential scale.